 PLAS-1 Scorcher

 The PLAS-1 Scorcher is not only the most expensive gun in the energy weapons category, but its also the most expensive gun in Helldivers 2.
-The PLAS-1 Scorcher is a semi-auto rifle that fires bolts of superheated gas that explode on impact.
+The PLAS-1 Scorcher is an automatic rifle that fires bolts of superheated gas that explode on impact.
 The size of this explosion is rather small, and its purpose is mostly to help the gun hit weakpoints rather than crowd clear.
-Projectiles are pinpoint accurate and unaffected by gravity, making this weapon incredibly accurate.
+Projectiles are pinpoint accurate, though as with all plasma weapons, they’re subject to a high drag coefficient that will see them slow down and drop to the ground after a while.
 Add to this the combo of reasonable fire rate, good handling characteristics, snappy firing animation, and you get an easy-to-use weapon that feels great to operate.

 Thanks to its explosion, it can damage scout striders from the front(again, knee shots for the heavier version) or take out tanks and turrets by shooting their vents.
 Unlike the Punisher Plasma earlier on this list, the Scorcher can do this faster due to its higher fire rate, although it still takes a decent number of shots.
 It’s not too bad against the bugs either for those very same reasons.
 However, against the bugs, it tends to run out of ammo fairly quick.
 To put it simply, the Scorcher is a reasonably good gun, and therefore a decent reward for the sheer effort it takes to unlock.
 It could still probably use a small buff to ammo reserves, though.